-Wake up this morning on the Kimberley Coast as your ship cruises into Koolama Bay.
-Once known as Cape Ruilhieres, hear how this spectacular harbour was renamed following the Japanese bombing of the MV Koolama in 1942, while carrying 91 passengers, 89 crew and a cargo of war supplies destined for the Australian Army at Wyndham.
-Arrive at King George River and board your ship’s fleet of Zodiacs with an Expedition Team member.
-Meander through the gorge system, travelling 12 kilometres upstream to discover hidden mangrove-fringed coves and 100-metre-high red-cliffs.
+Wake this morning as your ship cruises into Koolama Bay.
+Hear how this harbour was renamed following the Japanese bombing of the MV Koolama in 1942.
+Next, it's onto the King George River.
+Join your expedition team and jump aboard a Zodiac to meander through the river's gorge system, passing mangrove-fringed coves and sheer red cliffs.
 (B/L/D) Signature Experiences:

-- While exploring the King George River, the highlight is sure to be King George Falls, plunging 80 metres over a magnificent sandstone cliff.
-Get up close to this spectacular cascade and learn how it turns to a raging torrent during the monsoonal wet season.
+- Anticipation builds as your Zodiac approaches King George Falls, which plunges 80 metres over a soaring sandstone cliff.
+Edge closer to this epic cascade and learn how it turns to a raging torrent during the monsoonal wet season.

 11 Disembark Ship, Depart Darwin